jpbelo/raspbian-vpn/README.md

 	5. go to that folder ``cd ../home/pi`` OR ``cd ~``
 	6. ``exit`` to leave su mode
 	7. ``ls`` to check the file is now here
-4. after install, everytime we need to create a new key certificates for a new user:
+4. After the initial install, everytime we need to create a new key certificates for a new user:
 	1. from the pi user folder (``cd ~``) run the installer ``sudo bash openvpn-install.ssh``
 	2. press ``1`` for new
 	3. type the name for what machine this is going to be used on and press enter.
 The file will be generated inside the root folder.